 Procurement messages speed up the automation of business processes and make them more efficient

-Procurement messages contain trade information in structured and machine-processable format.
-Procurement messages are used by organisations to share information in order and delivery processes and they concern product catalogues, orders, order confirmations and deliveries.
+Procurement messages contain business transaction information in a structured and machine-processable format.
+Procurement messages are used by organisations to share information in order and delivery processes, and they concern product catalogues, orders, order confirmations and deliveries.
 Procurement messages used in the Peppol network are practical examples of standardised messages.

 Companies have traditionally used procurement messages in industry-specific and company-specific solutions.
 For example, groceries conglomerates use procurement messages in information exchanges with their suppliers.